syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 ## GridTemplateColumn

-[GridTemplateColumn](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridTemplateColumn.html) is derived from `GridColumn`, and hence it inherits all the properties of `GridColumn`.
-It allows you to extend the functionality of `GridColumn` with your own view by creating the CellTemplate of GridTemplateColumn.
+[GridTemplateColumn](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridTemplateColumn.html) is derived from GridColumn, and hence it inherits all the properties of GridColumn.
+It allows you to extend the functionality of GridColumn with your own view by creating the CellTemplate of GridTemplateColumn.

-The below table provides the list of properties in `GridTemplateColumn`.
+The below table provides the list of properties in GridTemplateColumn.

 <table>
 <tr>